NiteNova/NiteNova/README.md

 # 💫 About Me:
-I'm currently learning python and interested in getting into C++<br>My main goal is trying to learn as much code as I can, so I can start creating video games.
+I'm currently learning python and C++<br>My main goal is trying to learn as much code as I can, so I can start creating video games.